brandendupont-mcw/eighteenth-cms/src/documentation-pages/case_resolution.md

 <br>

+**[Add any reflections on trends, current value, and/or planned activities, for e.g.** *We want this number to be low to ensure accurate initial charging decisions based on the facts of the case.*

-**[Add any reflections on trends, current value, and/or planned activities;** *WG Reflection: The office charges based on what the evidence can prove, however we often engage in appropriate negotiation that results in a reduction in the charge.
-We will continue to monitor our charging decisions and negotiation practices***.]**
+\***WG Reflection:** The office charges based on what the evidence can prove, however we often engage in appropriate negotiation that results in a reduction in the charge.
+We will continue to monitor our charging decisions and negotiation practices**\*.]**

 <br>